-This year you may be looking to have your Christmas abroad; it might be the first time or something you do every year as a family.
-For those who are looking for some advice on how to plan for this festive break, this guide, and several more to come in our First Christmas Abroad series will help you prepare for a fantastic holiday at one of our villas in France with family this winter.
+This year you may be looking to enjoy your Christmas abroad; it might be the first time or something you do every year as a family.

 First, the big question is where to go.
 There are many fantastic places in France that will be perfect for a Christmas holiday, and you can see how our European neighbours celebrate the festive season first hand.